bc-stone/fortinet-utilities/README.md

 3. <b>get-ssl-vpn-connections</b> : outputs a table of active SSL VPN connections with username, login time, remote and tunnel addresses and total bytes
 4. <b>list-botnet-ips</b> : outputs a csv file of all IP-based botnet entries in the FortiGuard botnet database
 5. <b>list-botnet-domains</b> : outputs a csv file of all domain-based botnet entries in the FortiGuard botnet database
+6. <b>get-rate-based-sigs</b> : outputs a csv file of rate-based IPS signatures, their triggers and thresholds